ankumar/architecture/System/API.md

 ![](../images/APIs.jpeg)

-"#APIs have replaced the central database in an enterprise's business operations."
+"APIs have replaced the central database in an enterprise's business operations."

 * **Landscape** - https://www.apidays.co/api-landscape/